 Getting the basic gluten-free diet right isn’t as overwhelming as it might seem when you know the ground rules.
 Whether you are new to the gluten-free diet or have been following it for years, the information here provides a go-to resource for safe foods, unsafe foods and those that fall in a gray area.
 Follow the guidelines below and you will be on your way to a happy, healthy gluten-free life.

-Foods made from grains (and grain-like plants) that do not contain harmful gluten, including:
+Foods made from whole grains (and grain-like plants) that do not contain harmful gluten, including:

 - Corn in all forms (corn flour, cornmeal, grits, etc.)

 - Amaranth, arrowroot, buckwheat (kasha), cassava, flax, millet, quinoa, sorghum, soy, tapioca, teff, polenta and fonio

 - Flours made from gluten-free grain, nuts, beans and coconut, including buckwheat flour, millet flour, almond flour, chickpea flour, amaranth flour, brown rice flour and coconut flour.
 Look for products labeled gluten free to avoid cross-contamination.